1. Location – are the hostels in the city centre?

 21. Cancelling my booking – how do I do it and will I be charged?

 You can cancel your booking online using the link you were sent in your confirmation e-mail, or you can send us an e-mail.
 If you cancel your booking less than 2 days before your original arrival date you will be charged for the first night of your stay.
 Example: you should arrive on Wednesday but decide to cancel.
 To avoid being charged you need to cancel before midnight on Monday (Amsterdam time).
 Cancellations on Tuesday are too late and you will be charged for the first night.
 The deposit you paid online is non-refundable when you cancel.
+Please see our Terms and Conditions for more details.

 22. Sharing with my friends – how do I make sure we’re in the same room?